rogir-2/student-accommodation/readme.md

 # UoL Student Accommodation
 ### Abstract
 This project aims to aid University of Leicester (UoL) students in their move to independent housing by providing key insights into the rental market.
-Data was scraped from unihomes.co.uk using Python, processed and analysed with Excel, and summarised in PowerPoint.
+Data was scraped from www.unihomes.co.uk using Python, processed and analysed with Excel, and summarised in PowerPoint.
 Insights reveal that Clarendon Park and Highfields offer a high concentration of properties, with varying rental prices.
 Students are advised on how to prioritise their housing search based on location, budget, and essential amenities.
 This analysis equips UoL students with the necessary information to effectively navigate the housing market and secure suitable, affordable accommodations.

 ### Keywords
-Python, Excel, PowerPoint, ETL (Extract, Transform, Load), Data Scraping, Data Wrangling, Data Modelling, Data Visualisation, Storytelling, Project Management, Power Query, Power Pivot, M-Language, Presentation, Critical Thinking, Problem-Solving, Analytics, Continuous Learning, Star Schema, SCQA Framework, and Ad-Hoc Analysis
+Python, Excel, PowerPoint, ETL (Extract, Transform, Load), Data Scraping, Data Wrangling, Data Modelling, Data Visualisation, Storytelling, Project Management, PowerQuery, PowerPivot, M-Language, Presentation, Critical Thinking, Problem-Solving, Analytics, Continuous Learning, Star Schema, SCQA Framework, and Ad-Hoc Analysis.

 ## Problem Statement
 Transitioning from university-provided to independent housing poses a daunting challenge for University of Leicester (UoL) students beyond their first year.
 While the institution reserves hall spaces primarily for freshers, returning students struggle to secure suitable, affordable accommodations near the university and essential amenities.
 To ensure a smooth transition to independent living, students urgently require current insights into the housing market.